ddibartolomei/cloud-native-workshop/pam7.x/README.md

   - In the next page select the found PAM project (*test01*) and click **Import**
 - The imported project with all the assets will be available in the *MySpace* space

+> NB: The business process inside the project (*Approval-Process*) has two service tasks to make REST invocations on the enpoints of the Spring Boot and Quarkus services.
+The hostname in the *URL* parameter of both the service tasks **must be changed** in order to point to the right routes of the REST services.

 ## Project assets

 - **Approval-Process**: the Business Processes (bpmn file)